Stay in the loop

 Stay connected and learn how we respond to emergencies, amplify displaced voices, and provide sanctuary for those facing adversity.

 More than 133,000 refugees and asylum seekers currently live in Rwanda, many facing challenges beyond basic survival.
-Access to healthcare, nutrition, and protection services remains limited, especially for women, children, and other vulnerable groups.
+Access to health care, nutrition, and protection services remains limited, especially for women, children, and other vulnerable groups.
 Many children have been forced to leave school, while opportunities to earn a living—particularly for women—are scarce.
 Without education, safety, and a reliable source of income, displaced families struggle to regain stability and build a future with dignity.

 Alight’s work in Rwanda is grounded in community collaboration and care.
 Across five refugee camps, Alight delivered critical nutrition services, supporting more than 11K pregnant women and nursing mothers, while 12K children under two-years-old received enriched supplements to prevent malnutrition.
 Over 18K young people accessed our safe, youth-friendly centers for counseling, health education, and supportive services – giving them the knowledge and confidence to make informed choices and build healthier futures.